KrishnenduDG/HacktoMatch/README.md

 This is the frontend for the HacktoMatch project, built with React and Vite.

-> **Note:** The agent implementation and workflow details are documented in [AGENT.md](./AGENT.md).

-This is the frontend for the HacktoMatch project, built with React and Vite.

 ## Features
 - Simple UI to input a GitHub username.
 - Calls a remote agent API to process the username and returns the result.